javibravo/simpleue/README.md

 Usage
 -----

-The firs step is to define and implement the task to be managed.
+The first step is to define and implement the task to be managed.

 ```php
 <?php